harnalashok/LLMs/install_ai_tools/quick_flowise_ollama/readme.md

-To quickly install flowise+ollama+chromadb+n8n follow this script
+To quickly install dockers for flowise+ollama+chromadb+n8n follow this script